elizerdim/book-library/README.md

-# Challenge/Project Name (e.g. Frontend Mentor - Results summary component solution)
+# JavaScript Library Project

-This is a solution to the [e.g. Results summary component challenge on Frontend Mentor](https://www.example.com).
+This is a solution to the [Library project from the Odin Project](https://www.theodinproject.com/lessons/node-path-javascript-library).

 ## Table of contents